Medical Policy: 01.01.23

 Physical therapy is a key component to the Parastep® Ambulation System.
 Thirty-two sessions of physical therapy including instruction on system use and gait training, are provided to users when they purchase a system.
 The training is provided by hospital based physical therapists who have completed Sigmedics, Inc.’s clinical training program.

-Each user’s progress is carefully monitored with frequent adjustments made in the training program to accomodate each user’s individual requirements.
+Each user’s progress is carefully monitored with frequent adjustments made in the training program to accommodate each user’s individual requirements.
 Treatment sessions progress at a pace set by each user’s ability, skill and proficiency.

 To acquire a Parastep® Ambulation System an individual must participate in an approved Parastep® clinical training program and obtain a physician's prescription.